Housing Market

 Image credit: Google Maps

-This lower price tag might be due to two reasons.
+To give some context to us plebeians, this is considered quite a bargain, with good class bungalows in the same area transacting around $1,628 psf in May 2022 for a Joan Road GCB and $1,537 psf for an Olive Road GCB in June 2021.This lower price tag might be due to two reasons.
 Firstly, the site’s location fronts the main Lornie Road and is near the highway, with considerable amounts of noise pollution from traffic.
-Secondly, the bungalow was built decades ago and is not exactly in the best condition – perhaps more of an investment and redevelopment buy for James rather than a place to stay in.
+Secondly, the bungalow was built decades ago and is not exactly in the best condition—perhaps more of an investment and redevelopment buy for Koh rather than a place to stay in.

-Bungalow at Hillside Drive for $19.25 million
+Hillside Drive bungalow for $19.25 million

+Adding to his momentum, Koh bought another massive bungalow in the same year—he truly buys homes like how we add to our online shopping cart.
 The home in question is situated at Hillside Drive off Yio Chu Kang Road, which costs $19.25 million and boasts a slightly smaller, but still massive land area of 21,046 square feet.
 The psf lands at around $915.

 bungalowThe site should be around 48 Hillside Drive, as per our little detective investigation.